Luc Jacquet: Biography

 His third feature film, Once Upon a Forest, in collaboration with botanist Francis Hallé, was released on 13 November 2013, in theaters, and was nominated for the César Award for Best Documentary in 2014.
 Luc Jacquet then presided over the jury of the 2014 edition of the Val-d'Isère International Adventure and Discovery Film Festival.
-That same year, he directed a short film, The Race for Life, to promote childhood vaccination, as part of the The Art of Saving a Life project led by the Bill & Melinda Gates Foundation.
+That same year, he directed a short film, The Race for Life, to promote childhood vaccination, as part of The Art of Saving a Life, a project led by the Bill & Melinda Gates Foundation.

 Climate scientist Claude Lorius (here in 2008), subject of his fourth feature film, La Glace et le Ciel.

 In March 2015, the Environmental Film Festival in the Nation's Capital organized a retrospective of his films; Luc Jacquet presented his three first feature films as well as early footage from his then-in-production fourth film.
 This new documentary, La Glace et le Ciel, recounts the life and work of climate scientist Claude Lorius.
 It was first shown as the closing film at the Cannes Film Festival 2015 and was released later that year on 21 October.